2314438/CS220AU-DP/index.md

 ## Body
 The Reformed Professional Landscape

-A. Automation and Job displacement
+A. Automation and Job Displacement

 Automating regular processes across industries, artificial intelligence (AI) has brought in a new era of efficiency.
 While this efficiency increases productivity, job displacement is also an issue.
 Repetitive and manual jobs are increasingly being taken over by AI-Powered machines, leaving a growing number of individuals unemployed.